2015 Saint-Denis raid: Aftermath

 The siege ended by 8:20 am.
-French officials then announced that at least two militants, including a suicide bomber, were killed and eight were captured.
-They said five police were injured and a Belgian shepherd police dog named Diesel was killed.
+French officials then announced that at least two terrorists, including a suicide bomber, were killed and eight were captured.
+They said five police forces were injured and a Belgian shepherd police dog named Diesel was killed.
 Diesel had worked for the RAID unit for five of her seven years, and was the first RAID dog killed on duty.
 She was due to retire the next spring.
 It was not announced what caused these casualties.
 The building's third story collapsed due to the explosions, leaving the scene structurally unsafe for investigators.

 According to Paris prosecutor Francois Molins, police fired nearly 5000 rounds during a gun battle that lasted about an hour.

 On 19 November, the Paris prosecutor's office announced that Abaaoud was among those killed in the raid, and that he had been positively identified using fingerprints.

 According to some reports, police located Abaaoud by tracking Aït Boulahcen's mobile phone once they determined through intelligence that the former was still in France.
 During police surveillance, they were observed entering the building on rue du Corbillon together on the evening before the raid.

 The Belgian state broadcaster RTBF incorrectly reported that the suicide bomber was Hasna Aït Boulahcen, who was Abaaoud's cousin according to some reports, and claimed that this was the first incident of a suicide bombing by a female in France.

 Subsequently, numerous media reports continued to indicate that Aït Boulahcen had died when she triggered a suicide bomb.
 On 20 November, however, the Paris prosecutor announced that the suicide bomber was an unidentified man, based on forensic examination of the remains.
 Aït Boulahcen died when the suicide bomber triggered the explosive vest.
 She had been a fan of Hayat Boumeddiene, a suspected accomplice of Boumeddiene's common law husband Amedy Coulibaly.
 Coulibaly was the main suspect for the Montrouge shooting in which municipal police officer Clarissa Jean-Philippe was shot and killed, and was also the hostage-taker and gunman in the Porte de Vincennes siege, where he killed four hostages and was himself killed by police.
 Aït Boulahcen had lauded Boumeddiene on Facebook.